Probing redoxable organic molecules in the transient near-electrode accumulated regime unveils insidious degradation

 Abstract

 Organic redox flow batteries (RFBs) are promising for large-scale energy storage due to their eco-friendliness.
-Recent advances in redox-active organic molecules have improved their resistance to chemical degradation, while (electro)analytical methods for assessing the kinetics of the ‘slowed’ degradation processes would not yet well established.
-We demonstrated that substrate generation and tip collection (SG/TC) mode in scanning electrochemical microscopy (SECM) with a long time scale is a powerful for evaluating the ‘slow’ kinetics.
-In SG/TC mode, electrogenerated species on a substrate electrode are transiently accumulated in a near-electrode regime by its small flux, which enhances the chemical reaction rates and affects the concentration of redox species detected by a tip electrode.
-This results in a decrease in tip current reflecting the degradation of redox species.
-Rate constants measured using this mode are approximately four orders of magnitude lower than those obtained from the tip generation and substrate collection (TG/SC) mode of SECM.
-Additionally, the natural convection effect induced by the redox reaction on a large substrate electrode could have less impact on monitoring chemical degradation with a tip electrode because of the enhanced diffusional mass transport by positive feedback, providing an advantage over conventional cyclic voltammetry in a three-electrodes cell for a long measurement time scale.
+Recent advances in redox-active organic molecules have improved their resistance to chemical degradation, while (electro)analytical methods for assessing the kinetics of the ‘slowed’ degradation processes are not yet well established.
+We demonstrated that the substrate generation and tip collection (SG/TC) mode in scanning electrochemical microscopy (SECM), with a long time scale, is powerful for evaluating the ‘slow’ kinetics of chemical degradation.
+In SG/TC mode, electrogenerated species on a substrate electrode are transiently accumulated in a near-electrode regime by their small flux, which enhances the chemical reaction rates and affects the concentration of redox species detected by a tip electrode.
+This results in a decrease in tip current, reflecting the degradation of redox species.
+The detectable rate constants using the SG/TC mode are approximately four orders of magnitude lower than those using the tip generation and substrate collection (TG/SC) mode of SECM.
+Additionally, the natural convection effect induced by the redox reaction on a large substrate electrode could have less impact on monitoring chemical degradation with a tip electrode because of the enhanced diffusional mass transport by positive feedback, providing an advantage over conventional cyclic voltammetry in a three-electrode cell for a long measurement time scale.
 The presented analytical method was validated by observing current decay due to slow hydrolysis in a concentrated TEMPO electrolyte.
-The determined rate constant aligns with numerical calculations corresponding to the Coulombic efficiency obtained from charge–discharge testing of RFB.
+The determined rate constant aligns with numerical calculations corresponding to the coulombic efficiency obtained from charge–discharge testing of RFBs.
 These findings highlight the potential of SG/TC SECM for rapid operando assessment of redox electrolyte health.

 Supplementary files